- Requirements for a Diploma of College Studies (DCS)

 At the end of the winter semester, final decisions for a First year student intending to continue at RMC will be made by the Council of Deans of that institution.

-At the end of the fall and winter semesters, the final decisions for a Second, Third and Fourth year student enrolled in the International Studies program belong to the RMC Saint Jean Academic Council.
+At the end of the fall and winter semesters, the final decisions for a Second, Third and Fourth year student enrolled in the International Studies program belong to the RMC Saint Jean Faculty Council.

 No student from Canadian Military Colleges may repeat more than one year, unless there are exceptional circumstances.